susanev/uw-stars-cse/exploring-cs/lessons/week3/readme.md

 * Review and be prepared to talk with others about your [Lego family](../week2/homework/lego-family.md) assignment

 ## Learning Objectives
-* Review and practice using functions and parameters
+* Review and practice using methods and parameters
 * Continue to practice using max and min
-* Understand and be able to use the functions random, dist, mousePressed, and mouseReleased
+* Understand and be able to use the methods random, dist, mousePressed, and mouseReleased
 * Continue to learn and practice with conditional statements
 * Understand and be able to use logical operators (and, or)
-* Understand and be able to use p5.js built in variables: mouseX, mouseY, mouseIsPressed, frameCount
+* Understand and be able to use Processing built in variables: mouseX, mouseY, mousePressed, frameCount

 ## Warm up
-* Student expectations
 * Meet your new partner
 * Share your [Lego Families](../week2/homework/lego-family.md)
 * Lego family review, and work-time